Strong asymptotic of Cauchy biorthogonal polynomials and orthogonal polynomials with varying measure: Strong asymptotic of orthogonal polynomials with varying measures

 uniformly on compact subsets of $\Omega$. \end{lemma}

 We wish to point out that in \cite[Theorem 4]{bernardo_lago2} there is a typo when writing the condition $ii)$.
-There, it appears in terms of the Lebesgue measure $\D x$ instead of the Chebyshev measure $\D x/{\sqrt{(b-x)(x-a)}}$.
+There, it appears in terms of the Lebesgue measure $\D x$ instead of the Chebyshev measure $\D \eta_{\Delta}$.
 Except for that, the proof given is correct.

-When $\mu_n = \mu$ is fixed and $w_{2n} \equiv 1$ (so that $B_{2n} \equiv 1/\Psi^{2n}$) we retrieve the standard result for strong asymptotic of orthogonal polynomials with respect to measures supported on $\Delta$.
+When $\mu_n = \mu$ is fixed and $w_{2n} \equiv 1$ (so that $B_{2n} \equiv 1/\Psi^{2n}$) we retrieve the standard result for the strong asymptotic of orthogonal polynomials with respect to $\mu \in \mathcal{S}(\Delta)$.
 The drawback of Lemma \ref{LB_Blaschke} is the appearance of the Blaschke product on the left hand side of \eqref{asintb}, but nothing can be done to simplify the expression unless some restriction is imposed on the asymptotic behavior of the sequence of polynomials $(w_{2n})_{n\geq 0}$.

 If $\D \mu_n = h_n \D \overline{\mu}$, where $\overline{\mu}$ is a fixed measure satisfying Szeg\H{o}'s condition on $\Delta$, $(h_n)_{n\geq 0}$ is a sequence of positive continuous functions such that $\lim_n h_n = h$, and $\lim_{n \to \infty} |w_{2n}(x)|\varphi^n(x) = 1/\psi(x) > 0$ uniformly on $\Delta$, the right hand side of \eqref{strong} becomes $\frac{1}{\sqrt{2\pi}}\mathsf{G}(\psi h \overline{\mu},u)$.